Unisolve/tari_cli_notes/tari_cli_mining_into.md

 tari_suite-2.1.0-0df1ede-linux-x86_64.zip
 ```

-right click to copy the download link.
+Right click on that URL in the "Assets" section of the releases page to copy the download link.

-Now use this command on your Linux setrver to download tari_suite to that server. **Make sure you replace the two occurences**
+Now use the "wget" command on your Linux server to download tari_suite to that server using the link you
-**of the "2.1.0" string in the URL below with the release that you're interested in**:
+just copied.
+For me this looks like:

 ```console
 wget https://github.com/tari-project/tari/releases/download/v2.1.0/tari_suite-2.1.0-0df1ede-linux-x86_64.zip